 2. Follow the Right Accounts

 Following the right accounts can help in two ways.
 Following people with similar careers for from within your industry can help you make some important connections.
 It can also help keep your content feed fresh and relevant.
-Do keep in mind that Twitter can create small, insular social circles if you aren’t careful.
+Remember that Twitter can create small, insular social circles if you aren’t careful.
 Take a look at who you’re following and who follows you.
 Are they all brands or businesses?
 People who are in the same industry?
 If those bases are covered, it’s time to start looking at some fresh accounts to follow and getting them to follow you in return!
 You’ll get exposure to a whole new crowd of people, some of whom might be your next clients or customers, or might become professional contacts.

 Following accounts from outside your industry also boosts your authenticity and improves the content on your feed.
 It shows your audience that you’re not just another business talking at people, but rather a participant in the wider conversation.
 A tech company might want to pass on retweeting some new aspect of cryptocurrency, but could instead retweet something about the top 10 places to go camping, while still tying it back to a new piece of mapping software or social media app.
 Just be sure you’re not straying too far from topic.
 As long as they’re even peripherally relevant, keep those retweets coming.